MinervaExpt/CCQENu/utilities/README.md

   --sametar             Recycle the same tar file for jobsubmission --tarfilename=TARFILENAME
-                        Name of the tarfile you want to use --M=MEMORY            memory request in MB --notimestamp         Flag to TURN OFF time stamp in the tag --debug               debug script locally so no ifdh --tmpdir=TMPDIR       temporary local directory to store tarfile during this script
+                        Name of the tarfile you want to use --memory=MEMORY       memory request in MB --notimestamp         Flag to TURN OFF time stamp in the tag --debug               debug script locally so no ifdh --tmpdir=TMPDIR       temporary local directory to store tarfile during this script
-  --exe=THEEXE          relative path for the executable (CCQEMAT)
+  --exe=THEEXE          relative path from $CCQEMAT for the executable (CCQEMAT) --expected-lifetime=LIFETIME

-# should add a sample argument so you can run single samples and single playlists and then submit a whole bunch
+                        job lifetime in format like 12h, 1d, 60m